 We will produce renewable diesel and sustainable aviation fuels using a synthetic fuel production technology called Fischer Trospch.
 This process has been used extensively worldwide at full commercial scale with fossil feedstocks such as coal and natural gas.
 These fuels are identical to the renewable product we will produce, and are commonly referred to as FT Diesel, GTL diesel, or FT-SPK (FT jet fuel).

 There are hundreds of thousands of Barrels Per Day of FT fuels in production and use worldwide.
 FT fuels have seen widespread commercial use since the 1970s, with well in excess of 1,500,000,000 billion barrels produced and used in that time.
 There are millions of miles of real-world road testing that have been performed, demonstrating the superior quality and performance of FT fuels.

 These are true drop-in replacement fuels, delivering the same performance, in the same engines, through the same fueling infrastructure, with no modifications necessary, and no compatibility issues, at the same price as the conventional diesel and jet fuels that they are replacing.

-Fisher Tropsch fuels feature extremely low levels of impurities such as sulfur and aromatics.
+Fisher Tropsch fuels are synthesized out of pure hydrogen and carbon, and feature extremely low levels of impurities such as sulfur and aromatics.
 They also have a very high cetane number (a measure of combustion quality).

 FT fuels have demonstrated excellent cold-flow performance in both terrestrial and aviation applications.